 Today, Chad Gardner, a catering company owner, runs the kitchen and his Viet-fusion menu includes the traditional pho, a perfect comfort food, along with BLT and fried shrimp spring rolls.
-By recommendation, I ordered the fried chicken, a peculiar choice, but one I don’t regret.
+By recommendation, I ordered the fried chicken, but one I don’t regret.
 The meat was tender and the skin was well-seasoned and not too crunchy.

 Since taking the helm in March 2015, Gardner expanded Pho 533 into his neighbor’s space, adding a bar, additional seating, and a chef’s counter for spring rolls.